DarkXelus/react-native-onesignal/README.md

 ```

 ### Register For Push Notifications (iOS Only)

-We exposed the registerForPushNotifications API of OneSignal (currently supported only on iOS).

 *Call when you want to prompt the user to accept push notifications.
 Only call once and only if you passed @NO to `kOSSettingsKeyAutoPrompt` on init.